SAP-archive/cloud-apis-virtual-event/prerequisites.md

 There are hardware, software and service prerequisites for participating in this virtual event.

+Note that there are these **general** prerequisites, and that for some exercises there are **exercise-specific** prerequisites, which are documented separately and also referred to at the start of each of those exercises.

 ## Hardware

 Each participant must have their own laptop with enough admin privileges to be able to install software.
 The laptop must also be able to connect to the Internet.